Transit-oriented development: Hong Kong

-The Rail plus Property model, which captures the value capture of land surrounding new public transport, allows Hong Kong to be the one of the world's few profitable public transit systems, generating a profit of $1.5 billion in 2014.
+The Rail plus Property model, which captures the value capture of land surrounding new public transport, allows Hong Kong to be one of the world's few profitable public transit systems, generating a profit of $1.5 billion in 2014.

 Malaysia

 Bandar Malaysia is an upcoming development by 1Malaysia Development Berhad (1MDB).

 Indonesia

+Transit oriented development (TOD) areas are urban areas designed to integrate transit functions with people, activities, buildings and public spaces that aim to optimize access to public transportation.
+In Jakarta, PT MRT Jakarta (Perseroda) will build TOD areas at five points along the south-north corridor of MRT Jakarta.
+The five points are Blok M, Lebak Bulus and Fatmawati in South Jakarta, as well as Dukuh Atas and Istora Senayan in Central Jakarta.
+Each area has its own theme and concept according to the characteristics and needs of the local community.
+The TOD area is expected to provide benefits to the community, such as reducing congestion and air pollution, increasing a healthy and active lifestyle, expanding employment and economic opportunities, and creating added value for property.

+One example of the Dukuh Atas TOD is the transport hub that is being built by PT Moda Integrasi Transportasi Jabodetabek (MITJ) on Jalan Blora, in front of Sudirman Station.
+Transport hubs are vehicle exchange points and transit points where there is community interaction using transit.
+This transport hub will be a 20-storey building containing the Jakarta MRT office and other facilities.
+This transport hub will also be connected to the 250-meter Multipurpose Crossing Bridge (JPM) which connects various modes of public transportation in the Dukuh Atas area.
+The transport hub is expected to be operational in 2023.

 Many TOD are now being constructed in Greater Jakarta metro area such as Citra Sentul Raya and Dukuh Atas TOD.
 TOD are also being constructed in cities like Surabaya, Medan, and Palembang.

 Thailand

 There has been a proposal to develop Transit-Oriented Development (TOD) around mass transit stations in Bangkok, as well as around high-speed rail stations in cities such as Ayutthaya, Khon Kaen, Makkasan, Pattaya, and Si Racha.
 In addition, there have been proposals for TOD around main regional railway stations.
 The TOD proposal aims to create walkable, mixed-use communities centered around transit stations, taking advantage of their convenient transportation access.
 This development is expected to bring a range of benefits, including increased economic activity, reduced traffic congestion, and improved quality of life for residents.